header source

 Communication Method

-The master specifies the address for transmission and reception.
-Therefore, it is necessary to know the address of the slave device in advance.
-A program that scans the addresses of connected devices can also be written, so it seems good to process it nicely at the initialization timing.
-We will look at it in detail when creating the program.
+The master sends and receives by specifying the address.
+Therefore, you need to know the address of the slave device in advance.
+You can also write a program to scan the addresses of connected devices, so it's good to process this nicely at initialization timing.
+We'll look at this in detail when creating the program.

-According to the standard, 7 bits are used for the address.
+According to the standard, 7 bits can be used for addresses.
 Therefore, theoretically, it supports 2^7=128 devices.
-However, it is restricted or increased by various methods.
-This will also be described later.
+However, this is restricted or increased in various ways.
+We'll discuss this later as well.

-There are various I2C-compatible modules in the world, but this time we will use an IO Expander that increases pins.
+There are various I2C-compatible modules in the world, but this time we'll have an IO expander that increases pins play an active role.

-An IO Expander is an IC for expanding IO pins.
-The Pro Micro has about 18 general-purpose pins, but it's great when you want more.
+An IO expander is an IC for expanding IO pins.
+Pro Micro has about 18 general-purpose pins, but it's perfect when you want even more.

-The MCP23017 can use internal pull-up resistors on the I/O pins.
-It's convenient because you don't have to prepare them yourself, but since they are weak at 100kΩ, it seems common to add your own.
+MCP23017 can use internal pull-up resistors for I/O pins.
+It's convenient because you don't have to prepare them yourself, but since they're weak at 100kΩ, it seems many cases still add their own.

 Parts to Prepare

-Let's actually try to make it work on a breadboard.
+From here, let's actually run it on a breadboard.
 First, let's connect one and see if it works.
-For operation confirmation, we will connect a switch to an appropriate pin and see if it responds when pressed.
+For operation confirmation, we'll connect a switch to an appropriate pin and see if it responds when pressed.

-This time, we will perform I2C communication with a 1kΩ pull-up resistor to confirm that the MCP23017 operates.
+This time, we'll perform I2C communication pulled up with a 1kΩ resistor and confirm that MCP23017 operates.

 • MCP23017 x1